6ixthdev/alx-system_engineering-devops/0x01-shell_permissions/README.md

-12-directory_permissions - creating a directory and setting permission at one go 13-change_group - Changing the group owner 100-change_owner_and_group - change ownership for group and user
+12-directory_permissions - creating a directory and setting permission at one go 13-change_group - Changing the group owner 100-change_owner_and_group - change ownership for group and user 101-symbolic_link_permissions - change the permission of a symbolic link